rtanglao/rtDOTcom/_posts/2021-11-22-p1-city-of-vancouver-places-to-eat-outside-when-rainy-and-when-not-rainy.md

 ---
 layout: post
-title:  "City of Vancouver Places to East Outside in the winter when it's not raining and when it IS raining"
+title:  "City of Vancouver Places to Eat Outside in the winter when it's not raining and when it IS raining"
 ---

 * Collecting these in [Drummer](http://drummer.scripting.com/)!